BijanLH328/BijanLH328/README.md

 - 👋 Hi, I’m Bijan Hollinger.
 I always enjoy hearing new ideas so don't be afraid to chat.
-- 👀 I’m interested in astrophysics, and with the sheer amount of data I'll potentially be dealing with, it isn't a bad idea to know stuff about coding.
+- 👀 I’m interested in aerospace engineering and astrophysics, so what's in space and how to get there.
-- 🌱 I’m currently learning advanced programming for robotics, some cool physics things, a bit of philosophy, as well as how to best kick a ball into a net.
+- 🌱 I’m currently learning advanced programming for robotics, data structures and algorithms, some cool physics things, a bit of philosophy, as well as how to make an autonomous drone.
-- 💞️ I’m looking to collaborate on organizatinal software for open source data.
+- 💞️ I’m looking to collaborate on organizatinal software for open source data, and ground station construction for the SatNOGS network.
 - 📫 How to reach me: bijancodes328@gmail.com.
 - 🪐 Fun Fact: I have coding experience (from school) but I'm pretty new to github so any tips or unwanted projects are appreciated.
 <!---